Skip to content

 💬 From Chris's Classroom

-I do a "two pictures" exercise for this one and the kids love it.
-I project two photos of the same place side by side.
+The move I'd reach for on this one is a "two pictures" exercise.
+Project two photos of the same place side by side.
 Photo one is taken before humans built anything: a forest with a stream running through.
 Photo two is the same spot 50 years later, but now it's a parking lot with a drainage pipe where the stream used to be.
-We make a list of every change.
+As a class, list every change.
 Trees gone.
 Stream gone.
 Animals gone.
 Pavement instead of soil.
-Then I flip to a third picture: same parking lot, but ten years after a community came in and replanted trees, restored the stream, and turned half the lot into a park.
+Then flip to a third picture: same parking lot, but ten years after a community came in and replanted trees, restored the stream, and turned half the lot into a park.
 The animals are slowly coming back.
-Now we have HARMFUL activities (the parking lot) and BENEFICIAL activities (the restoration) right next to each other in the same spot.
+Now you've got HARMFUL activities (the parking lot) and BENEFICIAL activities (the restoration) right next to each other in the same spot.
 Kids walk away with the idea that humans don't just damage ecosystems.
 We can repair them too.
 That's the part most lessons forget to teach, and it's the most empowering part for kids.

 ⚠️ Misconceptions Your Students May Have